airbytehq/airbyte/docs/understanding-airbyte/connections/README.md

 ### Custom sync operations

 Further operations can be included in a sync on top of Airbyte basic normalization (or even to replace it completely).
-Potential applications are:
+See operations.md.

 - Customized normalization to better fit the requirements of your own business context.
 - Business transformations from a technical data representation into a more logical and business oriented data structure.
 This can facilitate usage by end-users, non-technical, executives for Business Intelligence dashboard and report.